16BitDoggo/i-reverse-fit/README.md

 # i-reverse-fit
 ## Reverse engineering the iFit SD Cards.
-Link to the contents of the SD card if you want to take a look or even help me: (the link is pending on archive.org)
+Link to the contents of the SD card if you want to take a look or maybe even contribute 🙏: [https://archive.org/details/ifit-sd-card-jillian-michaels-lose-weight-level-1-sd-card-contents](archive.org/details/ifit-sd-card-jillian-michaels-lose-weight-level-1-sd-card-contents)

 # What I've discovered thus far:
 ## Contents: